Are you wondering which country makes the best rugs in the world?

 The rug: Rugs come in different types depending on the material used and the type of weave.
 Make sure you are educated on how to identify those differences before you shop for the rug.

-How can you tell if a rug is good quality?
+How can you tell if a Country rug is of good quality?

 Below are some of the factors you can use to determine the quality of a rug: